Skip to content

 Technical Inventory:

-• Data volume (number of records, storage usage)
+• Data volume — Number of records and storage usage

 Process Documentation: